How do I configure Domain Time II on a virtual machine (i.e. VMware, Hyper-V, etc.)?

 However, given the additional instability of the virtual platform, you should take into account the need to synchronize more frequently to

 compensate for drift.
-As a result, the default synchronization rate settings will probably not be sufficient.
+As a result, relaxed synchronization rate settings may not be sufficient.

 or down to achieve your desired accuracy.
 See the Timings page (Client)